-Net assets with donor restrictions: Net assets with donor restrictions include contribution, grant and contract revenue, investment income, and other inflows of assets whose use is subject to donor-imposed stipulations that either expire by the passage of time, will be met by actions of CI pursuant to those stipulations (e.g., usage of specific programs), or requires that the principal must be maintained permanently by CI.
+Net assets with donor restrictions: Net assets with donor restrictions include contribution, grant revenue, investment income, and other inflows of assets whose use is subject to donor-imposed stipulations that either expire by the passage of time, will be met by actions of CI pursuant to those stipulations (e.g., usage of specific programs), or requires that the principal must be maintained permanently by CI.
 When a stipulated time restriction ends or purpose restriction is satisfied, net assets with donor restrictions are reclassified to net assets without donor restrictions and are reported on the consolidated statement of activities as net assets released from donor restrictions.

-Use of estimates: The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts and disclosures in the consolidated financial statements.
+Use of estimates: The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from those estimates.

-Foreign currency transactions: The consolidated financial statements and transactions of CI's foreign operations are generally maintained in the relevant local currency.
+Foreign currency transactions: The consolidated financial statements and transactions of Cl's foreign operations are generally maintained in the relevant local currency.
 Monthly expenses that are incurred by field offices and affiliates in foreign countries are paid at local currency and then translated into U.S. dollars at the rate of exchange in effect during the month of the transaction.